 The Product Owner Role

-Roman Pichler’s blog – These online articles have valuable information and the comments are pure gold because you can read opposing opinions to form your own while definitely learning some new tips and tricks to apply directly to your projects.
+Roman Pichler’s blog – These online articles have valuable information.
+The comments are pure gold because you can read opposing opinions to form your own while definitely learning some new tips and tricks to apply directly to your projects.

 Agile Product Management with Scrum by Roman Pichler – The book goes even more in detail (than the blog) about PO and PM roles.
 It is a great read, especially for people new to these positions.